 - IADT aims to resolve as many complaints as possible through the informal process

-No one bringing a complaint under this Procedure will be treated less favourably or discriminated against by any member of staff of the Institute.
+No student bringing a complaint under this Procedure will be treated less favourably or discriminated against by any member of staff of the Institute.
 If evidence to the contrary is found in this regard the member of staff may be subject to disciplinary proceedings under Institute policy.
 The making of a malicious or vexatious complaint by a student is regarded as a serious matter and may result in disciplinary action being taken.

 Some complaints may be more appropriately dealt with under alternative procedural mechanisms.
 IADT reserves the right to re-direct submissions to the appropriate procedure.
-Where any legal action is pending in relation to a complaint, the IADT General Complaints Procedures will not be the conduit for resolution of this complaint.
+Where any legal action is pending in relation to a complaint, the IADT Student Complaints Procedures will not be the conduit for resolution of this complaint.

 3. IADT’s Commitment when dealing with Complaints

-We will acknowledge all formal complaints by e-mail within five working days of receipt of the complaint.
-Where an e-mail address is not provided we will issue and acknowledgement by general post within five working days.
+- We will acknowledge all formal complaints by e-mail within five working days of receipt of the complaint.

-We will investigate all complaints and issue a response to the complainant within twenty working days or, where this is not possible, an interim reply will issue from the Cross Institute Administrator, explaining the position and advising when a substantive response will issue.
+- We will investigate all complaints and issue a response to the complainant within twenty working days or, where this is not possible, an interim reply will issue from the Senior Quality Office, explaining the position and advising when a substantive response will issue.

-We will keep records of complaints in accordance with IADT’s Record Management Schedule (2008): ‘Office of the Registrar’ – Documents and correspondence relating to litigation or disputes which have been completed or settled will be held for three years.
+- We will keep records of complaints in accordance with IADT’s Record Retention Schedule (2015): ‘Office of the Registrar’ – Documents and correspondence relating to litigation or disputes which have been completed or settled will be held permanently.

 Senior Quality Officer